 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-This Baked rigatoni recipe is classic comfort food that is sure to become a family favorite.
+This easy Baked rigatoni recipe is classic comfort food that is sure to become a family favorite.
 Make two batches and freeze one for a busy weeknight.

 Baked Rigatoni